 - Weight loss

-To control or prevent diabetes, schedule physical check-ups and routine eye exams at least twice a year to monitor blood sugar levels and vision changes.
+Schedule physical check-ups and routine eye exams at least twice a year to monitor blood sugar levels and vision changes.

 , you can work with your coordinated care team

-Care plans for diabetes may include:
+plan for diabetes that may include: